City Relocation Overview

 Less Ideal For

-• People who want mild year-round weather and fewer climate trade-offs.
+• People who want milder year-round weather and fewer climate-related trade-offs.

 Neighborhood Reality